Cross Peg-In Endpoints

 Parameters

-, that allows to batch add or remove multiple users from the whitelist.
-This function iteratively calls whitelist
+whitelist-manyA public function, governed through the is-dao-or-extension, that allows to batch add or remove multiple users from the whitelist.
+This function iteratively calls whitelist, which handles the mapping of each user's principal to a bool value in the whitelisted-users map.

 Parameters